trackabout/login-ad/login-ad.md

 We thank you for your business and wish you and your family a very happy holiday.

-## Announcing TrackAbout OpenData
+*Tuesday, 2:30 PM Eastern US, August 1, 2017*
+## Query Your Data!
-Today we are announcing a new feature that will let you to query your TrackAbout data using SQL (Structured Query Language).
+We are very pleased to announce a new feature that will let you to query your TrackAbout data using SQL (Structured Query Language).
 SQL is the most popular database query language in the world.
-We’re calling this offering TrackAbout OpenData.
+We’re calling this offering **TrackAbout OpenData**.

 We have several pilot customers who have helped us shape this new feature.
 These customers have had success: